BerndHagen/ASCII-Orbit-Terminal-Shooter/README.md

 For complete license details, please refer to the [MIT License](LICENSE).

 # Screenshots
-Before downloading ASCII-Orbit, please review the screenshots below to preview its appearance.
+Before downloading the project, you can review the screenshots below to preview its appearance.
 Each image displays a different screen of the Windows console application.
 Be aware that future updates may introduce additional features.

 | ASCII-Orbit - Titlescreen    | ASCII-Orbit - In Game         | ASCII-Orbit - Game Over      |
 |------------------------------|------------------------------|------------------------------|